MageshSundarG/ChatDot/README.md

 # ChatDot
-Counselling ChatBot For Education,Entertainment And Sports
+Career Counselling ChatBot For Education,Entertainment And Sports
 # ABSTRACT
 * Chatbot for science students who intend on pursuing engineering in future
 * Our Bot has the ability to mimic the User Voice and passed the Turing Test